johnberroa/GitHub-Projects/ArtilleryAI/readme.txt

 Learning Algorithms:
 Artificial Neural Network
-Reinforcement Learning (which type yet I have no decided, but should be able to do multiple)
+Reinforcement Learning (which type yet I have not yet decided, but should be able to do multiple)

-Genearlity Test:
+Generality Test:
 Will be able to switch which variable the algorithm controls.
 In this way, a trained network on one variable can be tested to see if it genearlizes/learns faster for a new variable. (e.g. angle then to projectile mass).